NuranGho/NuranGho/README.md

 A little more about me...

-🌍 Avid reader, globe-trotter, and nature enthusiast, I find inspiration in exploring new cultures and soaking up the beauty of the great outdoors.
+🌍 Avid reader, traveler, and nature enthusiast, I find inspiration in exploring new cultures and soaking up the beauty of the great outdoors.
 Whether it's getting lost in a good book, traversing new landscapes, or simply relishing the fresh air, I'm always up for an adventure. 📚✈️ Bilingual: Fluent in both Egyptian Arabic and English 💬

 * ✉️  You can contact me at [nuran.gho1999@gmail.com](mailto:nuran.gho1999@gmail.com)